BoseVJeff/wix_flutter/README.md

 	* `/build/app/outputs/flutter-apk` for Android builds
 	* `/build/windows/runner/Release` for Windows builds
+	* `windows.msi` for installers of the Windows builds
 	* `/build/linux/release/bundle` for Linux builds
 	* `/build/web` for Flutter Web builds